-Welcome to the College of Arts and Sciences, the oldest and largest of Fairfield's six schools.
-The college is host to 15 departments and 19 programs, led by roughly 150 full-time faculty and serving approximately 2,000 students.
-The college is also the home of the core curriculum that unifies the education of all Fairfield undergraduates.
-In the following pages you will find information related to majors and minors in the arts, humanities, mathematics, natural sciences, and social sciences, along with two interdisciplinary majors, 16 interdisciplinary minors, and special-ized academic programs and services.
+Welcome to the College of Arts and Sciences, the oldest and largest of Fairfield's six schools, home to 15 departments and 17 programs, led by more than 150 full-time faculty members.
+Over half of all Fairfield University students- around 2,000 in any given year-focus their studies in the College.
+The College is also the home of the Core Curriculum, which unifies the education of all Fairfield undergraduates.
+Rising from our Jesuit mission and the liberal arts educational tradition, the Core provides the foundations for your professional and personal success, community engagement and global citizenship, and lifelong learning and reflection.